Is it time to sell your business?

 - Unsecured future (laid-off, fired, transferred, etc.)

 - Want more control over their lives

-One of the primary reasons people go into business is change their present situation, whether it's unemployment, job dissatisfaction, or simply a desire to have more control over their lives.
-Prospective buyers want to be in charge of their own destiny, and don't want to have a boss.
+One of the primary reasons people go into business is to change their present situation, whether it’s unemployment, job dissatisfaction, or simply a desire to have more control over their lives.
+Prospective buyers want to be in charge of their own destiny, and don’t want to have a boss.
 Monetary compensation is a factor, but it’s only one of many factors.

 To chase the dream of being their own boss, a buyer must make that “leap of faith” to take on the risk of purchasing and operating a business.
 Buyers wanting to go into business solely for money are typically not realistic buyers for small businesses.
-The following are some traits of a willing buyer:
+The following are typical traits of a willing buyer:

 - They have the desire to buy a business

 - They have the ability to make their own decisions